publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(1) Except as otherwise provided in this section, any amendment to the Omnibus Budget Reconciliation Act of 1981 \[[Pub.
 L. 97–35][/us/pl/97/35]\] made by this section \[amending this section and sections 1320a–1 and 1396b of this title and provisions set out as a note under [section 603 of this title][/us/usc/t42/s603]\] shall be effective as if it had been originally included in the provision of the Omnibus Budget Reconciliation Act of 1981 to which such amendment relates.

->     “(2) Except as otherwise provided in this section, any amendment to the Social Security Act \[this chapter\] made by the preceding provisions of this section \[amending this section and sections 701, 705, 1320a–7a, 1320b–4, 1396b, 1396d, and 1396n of this title\] shall be effective as if it had been originally included as a part of that provision of the Social Security Act to which it relates, as such provision of the Social Security Act was amended by the Omnibus Budget Reconciliation Act of 1981 \[[Pub.
+>     “(2) Except as otherwise provided in this section, any amendment to the Social Security Act \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq.\] made by the preceding provisions of this section \[amending this section and sections 701, 705, 1320a–7a, 1320b–4, 1396b, 1396d, and 1396n of this title\] shall be effective as if it had been originally included as a part of that provision of the Social Security Act to which it relates, as such provision of the Social Security Act was amended by the Omnibus Budget Reconciliation Act of 1981 \[[Pub.
 L. 97–35][/us/pl/97/35]\].”

     Amendment by [section 146(a) of Pub.
 L. 97–248][/us/pl/97/248/s146/a] effective with respect to contracts entered into or renewed on or after Sept.
 3, 1982, see [section 149 of Pub.
 L. 97–248][/us/pl/97/248/s149], set out as an Effective Date note under [section 1320c of this title][/us/usc/t42/s1320c].